edtechsuite/lernify-server/README.md

 - Run `npm install` to install project dependency from the CLI
 - Run `npm run start` to start project from the CLI

+The project use GraphQl as a transport layer.
+Playground interface is accessible by url `/graphiql`

+GraphQl API is available by route `/graphql`

 ## Before commit

 - Add updates to commit message